 The Department has a large fleet of vehicles.
 To qualify for a take-home vehicle, officers must reside inside the city of Denton, and must conform to the take-home vehicle policy.
-The officers in Field Operations (patrol) drive fully equipped squads at no cost to the officer.
+The officers in the Operations Bureau (patrol) drive fully equipped squads at no cost to the officer.
 Insurance, gas, and maintenance are furnished by the Department.
 Vehicles are issued on a seniority basis.

 The City of Denton offers 100% reimbursement for tuition and required fees to employees taking occupation-related courses toward a degree program or a job-related course.
 Reimbursement for courses requires the approval of the Director of Human Resources prior to enrollment.
-Employees must continue to work for 2 years with the City after completion of course work, or the employees must reimburse the City.
+Employees must continue to work for two years with the City after completion of course work, or the employees must reimburse the City.

 Through the Accordia Plan, identified expenses can be sheltered from federal taxes.
 Payroll deductions will allow you to save tax dollars by reducing the amount of taxable income.